 Conservation and Management

 To ensure the long-term sustainability of floodplains, conservation and management efforts are essential.
 These efforts include restoring natural flood patterns, protecting wetlands, and implementing sustainable land-use practices.
-Additionally, community-based management approaches that involve local stakeholders in decision-making processes can help confirm that floodplains continue to provide ecological and economic benefits for future generations.
+Additionally, community-based management approaches that involve local stakeholders in decision-making processes can help check that floodplains continue to provide ecological and economic benefits for future generations.

 Conclusion